-Age: 69 Director Since: 2007 Director Class: Class I Expiration of Term: 2017 Most recently, Mr. Johnson was Vice President and General Counsel of Xcel Energy and its wholly-owned subsidiary, Northern States Power Company.
+Age: 69 Director Since: 2007 Director Class: Class I Expiration of Term: 2017 Energy and its wholly-owned subsidiary, Northem States Power Company.
 Xcel Energy, through its subsidiaries, is a leading electric and natural gas utility company offering a comprehensive portfolio of energy-related products and services to customers throughout the western and midwestern United States.
 Mr. Johnson occupied this position from 2000 until his retirement in 2007.
 From 1989 to 2000, Mr. Johnson was Vice President and General Counsel of Northern States Power Company, the predecessor to Xcel Energy.
 He holds a bachelor's degree in history from the University of Minnesota and a Masters in Public Administration degree from the Ohio State University.
-Mr. Johnson is a graduate of the University of Minnesota Law School.
+Mr. Johnson is a graduate of the University of Minnesota